-The following rules for running disparity are used to calculate the new running-disparity value for Transmission Characters that have been transmitted and that have been received.
+The following rules for running disparity are used to calculate the new running-disparity value for Transmission Characters that have been transmitted and received.

 Running disparity for a Transmission Character is calculated from sub-blocks, where the first six bits (abcdei) form one sub-block and the second four bits (fghj) form the other sub-block.
-Running disparity at the beginning of the 6-bit sub-block is the running disparity at the end of the previous Transmission Character.
-Running disparity at the beginning of the 4-bit sub-block is the running disparity at the end of the 6-bit sub-block.
-Running disparity at the end of the Transmission Character is the running disparity at the end of the 4-bit sub-block.
+Running disparity at the beginning of the six-bit sub-block is the running disparity at the end of the previous Transmission Character.
+Running disparity at the beginning of the four-bit sub-block is the running disparity at the end of the six-bit sub-block.
+Running disparity at the end of the Transmission Character is the running disparity at the end of the four-bit sub-block.